 Before building Stroz Friedberg, Mr. Friedberg was for 11 years a federal prosecutor in Brooklyn, where he led the Computer Crime and Narcotics Units.
 He began his career as an intellectual property and securities litigator at Skadden, Arps.

 Mr. Friedberg is also a leader in the fields of e-discovery, forensics and privacy, having managed hundreds of high-profile assignments in those areas, testified as an expert, been appointed by courts as a Special Master, and led the development of methodologies for forensic and privacy investigations.
 He has lectured extensively and has published book chapters and articles on managing risk and conducting investigations in e-discovery and forensics.
-He is a member of the advisory board of the privacy think tank, The Future of Privacy Forum, and a member of the International Association of Privacy Professionals.
-He is a former member of the Sedona Conference’s Working Group 6, which develops e-discovery standards.
+He is a member of the International Association of Privacy Professionals.

 Mr. Friedberg holds a J.D. from Brooklyn Law School and a B.A. from Brandeis University.